Neil1977/FRONT-END-PROJECT/README.md

 # FRONT-END-PROJECT - DRAFT

-Notes only from learning recap before continuing task 4:
-**React Bootstrap/React Functional components - Start again this way and restructure (struggling to proceed past task 4 below so reviewing approach)**
-**Example to reference if needed - https://github.com/Jaardy/trivia/blob/main/src/App.js - Wk2 Recording also - 01:19:00 livecode will help - similar?**

 PROJECT:
 Useful tool for future? – KSB display and search app/evidence tracker etc - FLESH THIS OUT FURTHER, GOOD LOOK AT KSB SITE AND THINK ABOUT WHAT VALUE I WILL BE CREATING HERE AND NEEDS REPRESENTING - FUNCTIONALITY?/END GOAL? - TASK 1 - COMPLETED
 Ability to add notes/links to evidence for each etc?